There are some teacher training courses that come with a salary.

 How does salaried teacher training work?

-Salaried teacher training is usually similar to non-salaried teacher training – you’ll spend most of your time in school placements, with some theoretical learning.
+Salaried teacher training is usually similar to non-salaried teacher training.
+You’ll spend most of your time in school placements, with some theoretical learning.

 Full-time salaried teacher training will usually last: